chase-gabbard/ForcedDestabilization/README.md

 ## Data

-The data presented in the manuscript is available in here
+The data presented in the manuscript is available [here](Data/Data.xlsx).

 ---